mukamel-lab/SingleCellFusion_Loompy-Obsolete/docs/snmc2t_example.rst

 Integration of snmC2T-seq and snATAC-seq data
 ==============================================

-This guide is for those just starting out with SingleCellFusion, and demonstrates a multi-omic integration of single nucleus methylome and chromatin accessibility data.
+This guide is for those just starting out with SingleCellFusion_Loompy, and demonstrates a multi-omic integration of single nucleus methylome and chromatin accessibility data.
 The source of these data are described in this `bioRxiv preprint <https://doi.org/10.1101/434845>`_.